Bruno Piñatares: Cerro

 In June 2015, Piñatares returned to his home country after agreeing to a contract with Cerro in the first division.
-He was a regular starter as his side qualified to the 2017 Copa Libertadores.
+He was a regular starter as his side qualified for the 2017 Copa Libertadores.

 Western Sydney Wanderers

 On 29 June 2016, Piñatares signed for Australian club Western Sydney Wanderers.
 Unable to establish as a regular starter, he was released on 11 May 2017.

 River Plate Montevideo

 In July 2017, Piñatares returned to Uruguay to play for River Plate Montevideo, also in the top tier.
 An immediate starter, he only missed one match during the season, as his side finished in a mid-table position.

 Delfín

 On 2 January 2018, Piñatares moved to Ecuadorian Serie A side Delfín, managed by compatriot Guillermo Sanguinetti.
 He helped his side to win the league for the first time in their history in the 2019 campaign, also scoring in the semifinals against Macará.

 Barcelona SC

 On 3 January 2020, Piñatares was announced at Barcelona also in the Ecuadorian top tier, reuniting with his former Delfín manager Fabián Bustos.
 He also became a starter for his new side, winning another Serie A title in 2020 and helping his side to reach the semifinals of the 2021 Copa Libertadores.